thl024/HousingFinder/README.md

 # HousingFinder

-Scrapes and accesses API's common housing websites such as Craigslist, Zillow, etc. for aggregation to a single site with all housing information.
+Scrapes and accesses API's from common housing websites such as Craigslist, Zillow, etc. for aggregation to a single site.

 ### Dependencies